damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 In your terminal, type `$ openssl rsa -in yourname.key -out yourname-decrypted.key`, where `yourname` is the name of the encrypted key and `yourname-decrypted.key` will be the name of the decrypted key.
 Use the same password you set up before (on Step 2) when prompted.
 Your new key will be in your `~home` directory.

 On Windows, proceed likewise, but `cd path/to/folder` before beginning.
-And the decrypted key will be store in the same directory.
+The decrypted key will be stored in the same directory you've just navigated to.

 <a name="ui"></a>

 #### Option B: Via StartCom UI

-- On your StartCom UI, navigate to the **Tool Box** tab and click **Decrypt Private Key**
+- On your [StartCom UI][startssl], navigate to the **Tool Box** tab and click **Decrypt Private Key**
 - Locally, open the private encrypted key in a text-editor.
 Copy all its content.
 - Back to the UI, paste the content to the text-area and type your passphrase (used on Step 2)
 - Click **Decrypt**